waterstone15/flame-lib/README.md

 ### Page

+Page works simlarily to list, but returns the information in a structure that is convenient for paged data interaction.

 Page returns a "readable" which has a `read()` function that is used to retrive data from Firestore.

 ```javascript